CRodr888/ent-ds-del-6-03-using-sql-in-pandas-ds-deloitte-03192019/README.md

 # These two lines are equivalent!
 ```

-Note that if you want to use `and` and `or` statements with the `.query()` method, you'll need to use `"&"` and `"|"` instead.
+Note that if you want to use `AND` and `OR` statements with the `.query()` method, you'll need to use `"&"` and `"|"` instead.

 ```python
 foo_df = bar_df.query("Col_1 > Col_2 & Col_2 <= Col_3")

 ```

 ## Using SQL syntax with `pandasql`

-Since SQL is such a powerful, comfortable tool for Data Scientists, some people had the bright idea of creating a library that lets users query DataFrames using SQL-style syntax.
+Since SQL is such a powerful tool for Data Scientists, some people had the bright idea of creating a library that lets users query DataFrames using SQL-style syntax.
 This library is called [pandasql](https://pypi.org/project/pandasql/).

 We can install `pandasql` using the bash command `pip install pandasql`.